afrah-mi/Hijri-Calendar/README.md

 # Social Impact 🌎
 This project is an act of cultural preservation and decolonization.
 By creating a Hijri-first calendar that’s accurate and appealing, it helps reconnect users with their faith, history, and heritage.
 It's especially useful for Muslims living in non-Muslim majority countries who want to honor fasting schedules, spiritual dates, and cultural continuity.

+# Technical Details
+This program uses html, CSS, and Java script.
+An API (https://aladhan.com/islamic-calendar-api) is used to pull hijri-georgian dates that are confirmed.
+A loop is put in place to check the moon and time of sunset (maghrib) and update the dates accordingly.

 # Setup and Usage 📆
 1. Clone the repository
 2. Open the calendar simply by writing main.html in the browser